-A potential future limitation is the fact that the current agreement with Advanced Disposal for solid waste collection and disposal will end on June 30, 2025.
-A new or extended solid waste management agreement will be required for academic years 2025-2026 through 2030-2031.
-Any solid waste related problems or opportunities will be addressed through the contractual partnership of Florida Polytechnic and other solid waste management provider(s).
+A potential future limitation is the fact that the current agreement with Republic Services for solid waste collection and disposal will end on June 30, 2019.
+A new or extended solid waste management agreement will be required for academic years 2019/2020 through 2025/2026.
+Any solid waste related problems or opportunities will be addressed through the contractual partnership of Florida Polytechnic and Republic Services or other solid waste management provider(s).

-Through collaboration with Advanced Disposal or other solid waste management provider(s), Florida Polytechnic is receiving the benefit of their recycling capabilities.
+Through collaboration with Republic Services or other solid waste management provider(s), Florida Polytechnic is receiving the benefit of their recycling capabilities.
 With future campus development and additional installation of waste receptacles, additional recycling bins will also be provided.

 There are a variety of regulations and programs that govern processes and facilities for disposal of solid waste.
-For oncampus solid waste facilities, Florida Polytechnic and contractor Advanced Disposal are complying with all applicable City of Lakeland standards and with the provisions of the State of Florida approved contract for services.
+For on-campus solid waste facilities, Florida Polytechnic and contractor Republic Services are complying with all applicable City of Lakeland standards and with the provisions of the State of Florida approved contract for services.

-The Federal Resource Conservation and Recovery Act (RCRA) addresses issues associated with hazardous waste management.
+The federal Resource Conservation and Recovery Act (RCRA) addresses issues associated with hazardous waste management.
 Regulations of RCRA as well as those of the Florida Department of Transportation, the Hazardous Material Transportation Act, and the EPA Clean Water Act govern disposal carriers.